haoweydu/2020-5ai-team6-Du/docs/memo_of_understanding.md

 ### Our Team
 We as a group have the responsibility to deliver the complete project (Arduino Code, Website and Databases) by its deadline.

+## Duration and Amendments of the MOU
+This agreement is valid until the end of the school year